Brewster Jennings & Associates: Nuclear investigation

 According to The Sunday Times and its main source Sibel Edmonds, Brewster Jennings & Associates was used by the CIA to investigate an alleged foreign intelligence ring, including Pakistan's ISI, which was attempting to recruit moles to obtain U.S. nuclear secrets.
 A parallel investigation was being run by the FBI.
 The American-Turkish Council put Brewster Jennings in contact with a number of Turkish agents involved in the ring, but who claimed to be conducting research in alternative energy sources.
 The Turkish agents were on the verge of hiring the firm for consultation when a senior US State Department official tipped them off, leading them to break off the relationship and warn the ISI and others of the front company.
 The State Department officially denies this.
-This official was later identified as Marc Grossman, the former Under Secretary of State for Political Affairs from 2001-2005, both under sworn testimony by Edmonds and by other sources.
+This official was later identified as Marc Grossman, the former Under Secretary of State for Political Affairs from 2001 to 2005, both under sworn testimony by Edmonds and by other sources.